 On an island with a lot of rain, it can be hard to take water problems seriously.
-But even Northern Ireland isn't immune.
+But even the island of Ireland isn't immune.
 Sometimes there is too much water, sometimes there isn't enough, and sometimes it is polluted and unfit for any use.
 Although our water quality is generally good:

-- in the east and north east most of the growing population lives near the coastline which can place pressure on wastewater treatment plants and water quality.
-Tourism adds extra seasonal pressure - the protection of our high quality areas from inappropriate development is essential, for example Strangford Lough - illegal dumping in the uplands of the district threatened to pollute waterways, for example in the Glens of Antrim - some afforested areas are situated in sensitive salmon and trout spawning areas in upland headwaters - invasive alien species such as the Australian Swamp Stonecrop, Japanese Knotweed, Parrot's Feather and Water Fern are spreading in the district - new individual houses and housing clusters, reliant on septic tanks, threaten water quality, while development on floodplains risks adverse effects on both water quality and flooding behaviour.
+- over-abstraction for water supply has resulted in reduced lake levels and leakage problems have accounted for up to 40% of water supply in parts of the district - the protection of our high quality areas from inappropriate development is essential - illegal dumping in the border areas and in the uplands of the district threatened to pollute waters - invasive alien species like Australian Swamp Stonecrop, Japanese Knotweed, Zebra Mussels and Water Fern are spreading in the waters of the district - new individual houses and housing clusters, reliant on septic tanks, threaten water quality.
+County Cavan have bye-laws to deal with pollution from septic tanks whilst demand for rural housing in Northern Ireland has sparked debate about planning policy.
+Development on floodplains also risks adverse effects on both water quality and flooding behaviour.